 Prepare Plumbing for Winter

 Let’s talk about cold proofing.
-December in the Atlanta area started with a cold snap, and there’ll be plenty more to come–so let’s make sure you don’t end up with an emergency from a burst pipe this winter.
+December in the Atlanta area started with a cold snap, and there’ll be plenty more to come.
+You may be asking yourself, “How do I cold-proof my plumbing?”, so let’s make sure you don’t end up with an emergency from a burst pipe this winter.

 When the temperature outside drops low enough, the water in uninsulated pipes can freeze, and as the water expands into ice, it can tear a hole right through a piece of copper–and, while PEX piping is more flexible and can withstand more stretching, there’s still a risk it could rupture.
 Why take that risk if you don’t have to?